danielscholl/iot-edge-metrics/README.md

 ## Supported platforms
 Windows amd64

-## Deploy the Module to the Edge Device
+## Enable Metrics on the Edge
+Metrics are enabled using the following methods found in [edge docs](https://github.com/Azure/iotedge/blob/master/doc/Metrics.md)

 ```powershell
 # Deploy the Module